omi-otsuke/UsageRecorder/README.md

 ## Overview

 **UsageRecorder** is a tool designed to record server usage history.
 It allows users to input information such as start/end times, user name, connection account, purpose of use, target servers, and remarks, and saves the data to an Excel file.
+In addition, after recording, executable files such as remote desktop can be automatically launched, allowing for a seamless transition from recording to actual work.

 ---